BC-STV: Summary of system mechanics

+Thus, a voter's single vote may be apportioned and may be used to elect multiple candidates, based on the voter's ranked preferences if the voter has marked more than one preference.
+To this end, the voter is invited to rank-order at least several candidates, although they are not required to do so.

+On the ballot, the candidates will be grouped by political party in separate columns, as is the practice in the Australian state of Tasmania.
+However, voters would be allowed to express ranked preferences for candidates of different parties if they chose to do so.

-Political parties may nominate as many candidates in an electoral district as there are available seats, although experience with STV elsewhere (and all elections in general) suggests that not all will do so.
-For instance, in Ireland where five or more parties run candidates, a five-seat district would typically have about 10 or 15 candidates.
-Major parties will typically nominate more candidates in a district than will minor parties, as they will be hopeful of electing a larger number of MLAs.
+Because of the flexibility allowed by ranked votes, political parties may nominate multiple candidates in a district, sometimes as many candidates in an electoral district as there are available seats, although experience with STV elsewhere (and all elections in general) suggests that not all parties will do so.
+For instance, in Ireland in a five-seat district, five or more parties run candidates but such a district would typically have a total of about 10 or 15 candidates.
+Major parties will typically nominate more candidates in a district than will minor parties, as they will be hopeful of electing more representatives.

-The most important feature of the system is that, although each voter has only one vote, if the first choice is un-electable, the vote may be transferred to someone also preferred by the voter who is electable.
-If the first choice is elected, part of the vote will be transferred to help elect someone else as well, as under the weighted inclusive Gregory method.
-Thus, a voter's single vote may be apportioned and used to elect multiple candidates based on the voter's ranked preferences (if any).
-To this end, the voter is invited to rank-order candidates, although they are not required to do so.
-The candidates will be grouped by political party in separate columns on the ballot paper, as is the practice in the Australian state of Tasmania.
-However, voters would be allowed to express the ranked preferences for candidates of different parties if they chose to do so.

-A quota for the district is determined based on the number of valid ballots cast and the number of seats available in the district.
-All the votes are counted and sorted by the voters' first preferences.
-Those candidates with enough first-preference votes to meet or exceed the quota are elected.
-If not all the seats are filled in the first count, a multiple-step vote-counting and transfer process is then used to determine the winners of the remaining seats in the district by taking into account secondary preferences on succeeding groups of votes cast.
+A quota for the district is determined based on the number of valid ballots cast in the district and the number of seats available in the district.
+The Droop quota would be used in BC-STV.
+All the votes in the district are counted and sorted by the voters' first preferences.
+Those candidates with enough first-preference votes to meet or exceed the quota are declared elected.
+If not all seats are filled in the first count, a multiple-step candidate-elimination and vote-transfer process is then used to concentrate votes behind successively fewer candidates until the sets are filled by candidates achieving the quota (or winning by plurality if the field of candidates is thinned to the number of remaining open seats).